 PRAKTIJKCOLLEGE HET PLEIN

-Our new extension to two adjoining schools is arranged around a future new open area at the heart of an urban block in Amsterdam Nieuw West.
+Our extension to two adjoining schools was intended to be arranged around a future new open public area at the heart of an urban block in Amsterdam Nieuw West.

-The new design features a high level glass ‘bridge,’ between the old school and our new extension.
-The double height bridge also functions as a hall for Praktijkcollege Het Plein.
+Our design features a high level glass ‘bridge,’ between the old school and our added extension.
+The double height ‘bridge’ also functions as a hall for Praktijkcollege Het Plein.
 It also transforms when necessary into an extended restaurant for the training kitchen and also into a theatre/ film/ special effect studio for newly emerging film study subjects.

-New technical facilities for Het Plein include a newly refurbished training kitchen with training restaurant area, car maintenance training workshop, and high quality car cleaning and a generous general technical construction workshop and gardening work area.
-These facilities along with new extra classrooms are redistributed around a newly enlarged special gymnasium designed for what had been the adjacent Visio School for partially sighted children.
+New technical facilities for Het Plein include a refurbished training kitchen with training restaurant area, a new car maintenance training workshop, and high quality car cleaning and a generous general technical construction workshop.
+Facilities along with extra classrooms are redistributed around a newly enlarged special gymnasium designed for what had been the adjacent Visio School for partially sighted children.
 This school has now moved to new accommodation in the area and the gym is now used by the local community.